-A file system enables disk space to be allocated to many files.
-Each file has a name and is made to appear as a contiguous address space to applications such as Oracle Database.
+A file system enables storage space to be used for application data in a standard and consistent way.
+Each file has a name and appears as a contiguous address space to applications such as Oracle Database.
 The database can create, read, write, resize, and delete files.

 A file system is commonly built on top of a logical volume constructed by a software package called a logical volume manager (LVM).
-The LVM enables pieces of multiple physical disks to combine into a single contiguous address space that appears as one disk to higher layers of software.
+The LVM enables pieces of multiple physical disks to combine into what appears as a single contiguous address space.